 Fast forward to early January 2018 when we'd just confirmed a house sit in San Miguel de Allende, Mexico for March of the same year.
 Unfortunately, we found ourselves having a significant unplanned gap between that house sit and our then current Portland house sit.
 So, we needed to fill our time by finding another house sitting job, or possibly arriving in Mexico early and exploring.

-Therefore, when we came across the Hilton Unlimited Points Promotion that said that we’d earn 2,000 bonus points on every stay, including award stays (stays paid with points) and on top of other bonus points.
+Therefore, when we came across the Hilton Unlimited Points Promotion that said that we’d earn 2,000 bonus points (on top of other points) on every stay, including award stays (stays paid with points).
 We most definitely took notice!

 Tip: The Hilton Unlimited Points offer is no longer valid, but like most brands, Hilton has a new promotion running every few months.
-Check the Hilton promotions page to see the current promotion.
+Check the Hilton promotions page regularly to stay updated with their current promotions.

 We immediately started thinking about the point earning possibilities.
 Per the promotion, we’d also earn an additional 10,000 points on every five stays and there was no limit on the amount of bonus points we could earn.
 Plus, recent 2018 Hilton program changes made it so that after 40 nights we’d earn an additional 10,000 bonus points for every 10th night.
 To top it all off, after 60 nights we’d earn an additional 30,000 Hilton bonus points on top of the 10,000 points we’d earn for nights 30, 40, and 50!